tonderaikawere/toyland/public/legal/coppa_compliance.md

 For any inquiries regarding this document or to request formal updates, please contact our Legal Compliance Department at support@toylandstore.com.
 We are committed to resolving queries in a timely manner.

+### Amendment Clause 14.5

+This policy section was formally revised to expand operational guidelines.
+All transactions and platform usage governed under this clause conform strictly to international retail customer safety acts.